44 Best Websites to Download Free STL Files for 3D Printing | 2023 Edition

 4. 3DExport

-3DExport is a large store where you can buy and sell 3D models, print model textures, and plugins.
-They all can be used in CG projects.
-Here you will find tons of free 3D models in various formats, including max, 3ds, fbx, c4d, and obj.
-Subscribe to receive fresh tutorials and tips, and free product news.
+3DExport is a marketplace where you can buy and sell 3D models and textures for use in computer graphics projects.
+The platform offers an abundance of free 3D models in formats such as max, 3ds, fbx, c4d, and obj.
+You can subscribe to receive fresh tutorials, tips, and free product news.

 3. Thingiverse